Deafula: Release

-Deafula had its world premiere in Portland, Oregon in January 1975, and then premiered in Los Angeles on July 25, 1975.
+Deafula had its world premiere in Portland, Oregon on January 16, 1975, and then premiered in Los Angeles on July 25, 1975.
 Its East Coast premiere was screened as a part of the 1975 World Games for the Deaf on February 6 in Lake Placid, New York, and was so popular that a second screening was added later in the evening.
 This was the first film released by Signscope, which was a company started by Wechsberg and producer Gary Holstrom to create and distribute Deaf films.
 When the film was released on VHS, music and dubbed voices were added for English hearing audiences to understand the movie, including a dubbed voice for Dracula with a bad imitation of Bela Lugosi.
 The film also screened at the MoMA in 1997 as part of a retrospective on vampire films.

 In 1977, Wechsberg signed an agreement with the Department of Health, Education, and Welfare to distribute twelve 16 mm prints of the film.
 The department then made additional VHS copies of the film in 1995, without the legal authority to do so.
 Wechsberg discovered this in 1998, immediately filed a copyright claim on the film, and filed a suit against the department.
 The suit made it to the United States Court of Federal Claims in 2002, Wechsberg v.
 United States, which ultimately said that while the Federal Government was wrong to have made the VHS copies, Wechsberg was not entitled to receive compensation because the film had not yet been registered at the copyright office at the time the VHS copies were made.

 Over the years it has developed a following as a cult film due to the use of sign language and no spoken dialogue.